Mahdi-Massahi/21cards/README.md

 ## Defenitions
-### stand
-hold the total points and end the turn and finish playing
+`stand:` hold the total points and end the turn and finish playing

-### hit
-ask for a card
+`hit:` ask for a card

-### split
-if the user holds 2 initial cards with the same points in a set, user can split it into two sets which allows player to play twice; one game per card.
+`split:` if the user holds 2 initial cards with the same points in a set, user can split it into two sets which allows player to play twice; one game per card.
 The bet does not split but both cards get original bet amount.

-### bust
-when the user's points exceed 21
+`bust:` when the user's points exceed 21

-### winner
-who gets the bet
+`winner:` who gets the bet

 ## Flow